-ix) (a) The Company has not defaulted in repayment of loans or other borrowings or in the payment of interest thereon to any lender.
+ix) (a) Loans amounting to ₹ 65,471.60 lacs are repayable on demand and such loans thereon have not been demanded for repayment during the relevant financial year.
+The Company has not defaulted in repayment of other borrowings or payment of interest thereon to any lender, including the interest payable on loans repayable on demand.